What is LIFO Liquidation?

 LIFO liquidation is an event of selling old inventory stock by companies that follow the LIFO Inventory Costing Method.
 During such liquidation, the stocks valued at older costs are matched with the latest revenue after sales, due to which the company reports higher net income which results in payment of higher taxes.

-We note from the above SEC Filings, the company mentions that the inventory quantities were reduced due to which the carrying cost of the remaining inventory is lower than that of the previous year.
-If this situation continues the remaining part of the year, the LIFO liquidation may happen and will result in an impact in the results of operations.
+We note from the above SEC Filings; the company mentions that the inventory quantities were reduced due to which the carrying cost of the remaining inventory is lower than that of the previous year.
+If this situation continues the remaining part of the year, the LIFO liquidation may happen and will result in an impact on the results of operations.